kukii83/MST-group5/README.md

 - Standard Python built-in libraries

 ### Instructions
--Copy the code
+- Copy the code
--Open your compiler(DevC++, VSCode, CodeBlocks, etc.)
+- Open your compiler(DevC++, VSCode, CodeBlocks, etc.)
--Paste the code
+- Paste the code
--Run the code
+- Run the code
--Pick option 2 for the graph in the assignment
+- Pick option 2 for the graph in the assignment

 ### Results
 Here are the results from the graph in the assignment: